-What did you gain from participating in the Rising Leader Class?: Besides meeting many of my friends in the class, I gained confidence to do what I wanted and I obtained the skills to help me become a better leader.
+What did you gain from participating in the Rising Leader Class?
+Besides meeting many of my friends in the class, I gained confidence to do what I wanted and I obtained the skills to help me become a better leader.
 Also, the Rising Leader Class helped me find the right resources to help me with my ideas.

-Hometown: Buffalo, NY
+Hometown: Buffalo, New York

-Hometown: Ithaca, NY
+Hometown: Ithaca, New York

 Major: Health Policy

-Freshman Activities: BCS and Neuroscience Undergraduate Council, Publicity Chair of the Charles Drew Pre-Health Society, piano lessons at Eastman School of Music and Yoga Club
+First Year Activities: BCS and Neuroscience Undergraduate Council, Publicity Chair of the Charles Drew Pre-Health Society, piano lessons at Eastman School of Music and Yoga Club

 What did you gain from participating in the Rising Leader Class?
 I learned a lot about my strengths and weaknesses as a leader, and had the opportunity to be surrounded by a group of people who inspired and challenged me to step out of my comfort zone and get involved on campus.